RootlessAgrarian/mappingguide/docs/Shortcuts.md

 SHIFT-CTRL-R  | rotate several selected objects around shared Y axis counter-clockwise 1 degree ALT-R  | random model rotation dialog

+**NOTE:** if you are using a non-Windows keyboard you may not have an INS key.
+The standard Apple keyboard, for example, does not have this key.
+You can remap keyboard keys under Windows by using any one of a number of keymap applications.
+On the Extended Apple Keyboard (with integral numpad) the F16-19 keys seem to map well.

+**Special Prefab Select**

 To select ONLY the main node of a prefab:
-   With item (p) or node properties (n) mode active, perform direct click on node while pressing right ALT key
+   * With item (p) or node properties (n) mode active, perform direct click on node while pressing right ALT key

-Brush mode:
+**Brush mode:**

 * To use brush: enter brush mode (B), click on white quad
 * Brush pick: enter brush mode (B), SHIFT-click on brushed (red) quad